-The protocol is implemented directly in the software, which makes it easy to use Philips Hue bridges and lamps with MADRIX.
+The protocol is implemented directly into the software, which makes it easy to use Philips Hue bridges and lamps with MADRIX 5.

-There are several steps required to set up Philips Hue products in MADRIX.
+There are several steps required to set up Philips Hue products in MADRIX 5.
 This chapter is only part of the process.
 You need to set up other configurations as well [such as virtual LED matrix, DMX Devices, MADRIX Effects, Audio, etc.].

 1] Set up the correct network settings in Windows.

 3] Authorize a bridge.

 5] Set up the Frame Time.

 Philips Hue is a network-based protocol.
 MADRIX 5 will use the network card of your computer to send data to the bridges.

 |▪||Connect the computer that runs the MADRIX 5 Software and your Philips Hue bridges with the same computer network.|

 |▪||To use Philips Hue, you need to have a separate DHCP server. |

 |▪||This can be a software or hardware DHCP server, which handles and assigns the IP addresses to the Hue bridges and to the MADRIX computer. |